XSpiritWizardX/TradeToad/README.md

 ### Get all Stocks owned by the Current User
 |PORTFOLIO|
-Returns all the spots owned (created) by the current user.
+Returns all the stocks owned (created) by the current user.

 * Require Authentication: true
 * Request
   * Method: GET
-  * Route path: /api/portfolio
+  * Route path: /api/portfolio/stocks
   * Body: none

 * Successful Response